The attack of the flaming bacon bombs

 Mark “The Human Vacuum” Lyle set the modern bacon eating record by scarfing 54 slices in five minutes.
 I don’t know why, I must be getting jaded, but that barely impresses me.

 In closing I must make some mention of using bacon as a weapon, though in truth it was bacon on the hoof called war pigs.
-A siege in 266 B.C. was led by one country’s vast army of war elephants, putting their foe at a disadvantage for of elephants they had none.
+A siege in 266 B.C. was led by one country’s vast army of war elephants, putting their foe at a disadvantage because of elephants they had none.

 The besieged army of Megarians (Who?!) doused a bunch of pigs with combustible resin and set them aflame, then drove the flaming, squealing swine towards the massed war elephants of Antigonus II Gonata (Anti, is that really you?).